seaona/art-marketplace/README.md

 See details below for basic config and description and flow about the Dapp, as well as how to set it up and run the tests.

 ## Config & Basic Info
-- ERC-721 Token Name: "Genuinft"
+- ERC-721 Token Name: "GenuiNFT"
 - Your ERC-721 Token Symbol: "GEN"
 - Truffle v5.2.4 (core: 5.2.4)
 - Solidity v0.5.16 (solc-js)